Should I Become a SWAT Agent?

 |Experience||At least three years of law enforcement or military experience|

-Only experienced officers may seek assignment to special units, which includes SWAT teams.
+The next step to becoming a SWAT agent is to gain law enforcement experience.
+Only experienced officers may seek assignment to special units, including SWAT teams.
 Hiring requirements vary by agency.
-Generally, applicants must be U.S. citizens, at least 21 years old and meet physical and medical qualifications, according to the BLS.
+Generally, applicants must be a U.S. citizen, at least 21 years old, and meet physical and medical qualifications.
 Previous military experience is beneficial.
-There are also written and oral examinations, psychological testing and drug tests.
+There are also written and oral examinations, psychological testing, and drug tests.
 Individuals need to review the requirements of their prospective employers for more information.

-According to police officer job postings from CareerBuilder.com in October 2012, recruits must complete a training academy.
-Large police departments operate their own academy programs.
-Recruits from smaller agencies usually attend regional- or state-run academies.
-The BLS noted that these training programs are mentally and physically demanding.
-Training topics range from civil rights and constitutional law to emergency response, self-defense, traffic control and first aid.
+Once accepted for employment, recruits must complete a rigorous academy program.
+Large police departments generally operate their own academy programs, while smaller agencies usually send trainees to regional- or state-run academies.
+These training programs are mentally and physically demanding.
+Training topics range from civil rights and constitutional law to emergency response, self-defense, traffic control, and first aid.

 Step 4: Gain Experience

+The next step after completing law enforcement academy training is to gain experience.
 Duties of a law enforcement officer vary by the type of agency and occupational specialty.
-Individuals starting out as rookie police officers at the local level generally are assigned to patrol duties in geographic districts and are partnered with experienced officers.
-During patrols, these officers look any signs of criminal activity, respond to emergency calls, enforce traffic laws and investigate complaints by citizens, according to the BLS.
+Individuals starting out as rookie police officers at the local level are generally assigned to patrol duties in geographic districts and are partnered with experienced officers.
+During patrols, these officers look for any signs of criminal activity, respond to emergency calls, enforce traffic laws, and investigate complaints by citizens.

 After a certain number of years of experience, officers may request to work on specific types of crime units.
-These special units may focus on narcotics, motorcycle, canine corps, community policing, mounted or horseback patrol and SWAT teams.
+These special units may focus on narcotics, motorcycle, canine corps, community policing, mounted or horseback patrol, and SWAT.
 Experienced FBI special agents may seek a similar SWAT specialty via the agency's Hostage Rescue Team (HRT).

 Step 5: Seek Continuing Education

-SWAT officers interested in advancement to leadership positions or who want to work as federal law enforcement officers may want to consider earning a bachelor's degree in criminal justice, criminology or a related field.
-Federal law enforcement officers, including those at the FBI and U.S. Secret Service, need a bachelor's degree for employment, according to the BLS.
+SWAT officers interested in advancement to leadership positions or who want to work as federal law enforcement officers may want to consider earning a bachelor's degree in criminal justice, criminology, or a related field.
+A bachelor's degree in one of these fields is required for employment as a federal law enforcement officer, including a position with the FBI and U.S. Secret Service.